chengpei-wu/chengpei-wu.github.io/_pages/about.md

 ---

-Hello, This is Wu-Chengpei, I am pursuing the Ph.D. degree at [Sichuan University](https://www.scu.edu.cn/) in Chengdu, China.
-Under the supervision of [Ning Yang](https://yneversky.github.io/).
+Hi, my name is Chengpei Wu.
+My research interests include Complex Networks, and Graph Representation Learning.

-Recently, my research interests have centered on graph machine learning and its adversarial robustness.
-Prior to this, my work primarily focused on employing deep learning techniques, such as graph neural networks and convolutional neural networks, to achieve efficient and accurate robustness approximation of complex networks.
-Additionally, I am interested in exploring the integration of Large Language Models (LLMs) with graph learning techniques and related graph-based tasks.
+Recently, my research work mainly focuses on unsupervised graph representation learning, such as graph pre-training and graph contrastive learning.
+I am also investigating deep learning approaches--such as graph neural networks and convolutional neural networks--for efficient and accurate robustness approximation in complex networks.
+In addition, I explore the integration of graph learning techniques with domain knowledge from complex network theory, and the application of graph neural networks in analyzing complex systems.
+I am further interested in combining large language models (LLMs) with graph learning methods to address graph-related tasks.
 ------

 # News*